-Urban orienteering (or challenge walks, as they’re sometimes known) help get your team out of the office and moving around town trying to follow an orienteering map, whereby participants follow a trail of directions with the next location providing another clue as to where to go.
+Urban orienteering (or challenging walks, as they’re sometimes known) help get your team out of the office and moving around town trying to follow an orienteering map, whereby participants follow a trail of directions to the next location providing another clue as to where to go.
 In nature, orienteering requires a quick march and good map reading skills for participants to succeed.

 In urban areas, however, there’s the opportunity to get a little more creative.
 Municipal orienteering providers usually plot routes around busy historic areas of town, peppering local history and culture into the clues, to provide a more immersive and engaging experience where participants will have to be vigilant at all times for landmarks and details that point the way to the next clue.